kakaroto/R20Converter/Advanced.md

 - Install the custom `eel` package in your pyenv with `pip install -U git+https://github.com/kakaroto/Eel.git@master`
 - Install the custom `cx_Freeze` package with `pip install -U git+https://github.com/marcelotduarte/cx_Freeze.git@main`
 - Realize you need to recompile gevent too, so... : `pip install -I --no-binary :all: gevent`
-- Install wxPython : `pip install -U wxPython`
+- Install wxPython and matplotlib : `pip install -U wxPython matplotlib`
 - Download the Electron app from https://github.com/electron/electron/releases
 - Use `cp -R` and not `cp -r` otherwise symlinks get dereferenced, and your 120MB Electron.app becomes 550MB
 - Curse at your computer and at those who use Macs